PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Tue, 14 Nov 2023 05:41:44 GMT
+⏰ Updated on Thu, 07 Dec 2023 11:59:06 GMT

-💭 Thought: Mengerjakan proyek ini bikin semangat, semoga hasilnya memuaskan.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!